Table of Contents

 Hi [name],

 Thanks for reaching out.
-I believe I can answer your question.
+Here’s the answer to your question:

 [name]